-After almost 30 years of experience in creating and installing worktops in Bristol, including those made from marble, granite and quartz, we’ve learned a lot about how people design their kitchens.
+After almost 30 years of experience in creating and installing worktops in Bristol, including marble worktops, granite worktops and quartz countertops, we’ve learned a lot about kitchen worktop design.
 The looks, the layouts, the lot.

 And one issue that comes up time and again is that people struggle to make the most out of small spaces.
 When it comes to kitchens, bigger does often feel better — but not everyone is blessed with loads of space.